ryppl/__legacy/source/workflows.rst

    write permission on the repository.
 Is there some security concern there?
 Push URLs are easily deduced from the other ones.

-.. [#siteclone] If the official repository is hosted on Gitorious_ or
-    GitHub_, these instructions will include directions for cloning the repository on the site itself, which enables some cool tracking features.

 .. _Gitorious: http://gitorious.org
 .. _GitHub: http://github.com